ataniz/bitcoin-privacy-curriculum/2-measuring_privacy.md

     k anonimity
     quasi identifier

+- what are the shortcomings of *anonimity set* model for measuring anonymity?

+- what is *anonimity probability distribution* and how does it enrich *anonimity set* based measurements?

+- what is the entropy of a transaction?

+- Provide examples of different real life scenarios (like the ones described in bitcoin/privacy) for different attacker definitions described in the >paper<

+Definition of Attacker

+These papers also served to give concise definitions of an attacker:

+Internal/External
+    an internal attacker controls nodes in the network, whereas an external can only compromise communication channels between nodes.
+Passive/Active
+    an active attacker can add, remove, and modify any messages, whereas a passive attacker can only listen to the messages.
+Local/Global
+    a local attacker has access to only part of the network, whereas a global can access the entire network.

 > While access control and authentication protections can safeguard against direct disclosures, they do not address disclosures based on inferences that can be drawn from released data.
     confidentiality vs privacy